scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 ``subprocess`` to make arbitrary system calls.
 It is not our intention for lpEdit to evolve to be a replacement for already established tools, like Org-mode.
 Rather, it is meant as a simple tool to help newcomers with programming and statistics.
-With the API version, of lpEdit there remains the possibility that it may be adapted as a plug-in or extension to existing text editors.
+With the API version of lpEdit there remains the possibility that it may be adapted as a plug-in or extension to existing text editors.